JacksonKuo/blog/_posts/2025-6-8-trufflehog-grafana.markdown

 {:toc}

 # Problem Statement
-Let's build an trufflehog scanner that scans a github organization and pipes the data to Grafana.
+Let's build an trufflehog scanner that scans a GitHub organization and pipes the data to Grafana.

 # Building Blocks
 The fundamental building blocks will be:

 * OrgAdmin IAM user with YubiKey MFA
-* Terraform IAM user
+* Terraform IAM user + API key
-* Terraform
+* Local Terraform
 * S3 Bucket
 * Trufflehog
-    * Github Action
+    * GitHub Action
     * Fargate
 * Athena/Glue
 * Grafana Cloud

 The reason I'm not using AWS Lambda is that Lambdas have a maximum runtime of 15 minutes per execution[^1].
-Github Actions have a longer runtime, i.e. 35 days[^2] and can natively pull code.
-It could be argued that Actions are more catered to CI/CD workflows such as PRs and are not intended to be used for regular security scans.
+GitHub Actions have a longer runtime, i.e. 35 days[^2] and can natively pull code.
+It could be argued that Actions are more catered to CI/CD workflows such as PRs and are not intended to be used for regular security scans[^3].
 Additionally, Actions have a rich history of outages.
-But Actions are much easier to setup.
-I'll be testing both GH Actions and Fargate.
+But Actions are much easier to setup, so I'll be testing first using GH Actions.

 # AWS S3 Bucket
 * Storage:
-    * S3 Standard, General Frequent Access, First 50 TB / Month, $0.023 per GB[^3]
+    * S3 Standard, General Frequent Access, First 50 TB / Month, $0.023 per GB[^4]
 * Requests
     * PUT, COPY, POST, LIST requests (per 1,000 requests)
         * $0.005